The Strat: Attractions

+Unbuilt rides

 Two rides were proposed for the tower but were never built.
 As the resort opened in 1996, there were plans to add a $6 million "King Kong" ride, also known as "Belly of the Beast".
 Riders would be placed in the stomach of a giant mechanical gorilla that would scale the Stratosphere tower.
 The ride would carry a total of 48 people and would go halfway up the tower.
 On its way down, the ride would drop several feet at a time, to give riders the sensation of falling.
 The ride's opening was delayed in May 1996, because design and engineering work took longer than expected.
 The project was canceled two months later.
 A Stratosphere spokesman said, "It was determined to be not feasible and we couldn't be sure it would be an exciting ride.
 It was an engineering challenge, to say the least."
 The ride had been scheduled to open later in 1996.

 The second ride was proposed in 2001, acting as a $20 million roller coaster that would transport riders over Las Vegas Boulevard.
 A 740-foot tower would be built next to the Stratosphere tower, and the roller coaster would travel down this new tower before going up a 416-foot tower on the opposite side of the street.
 Area residents were opposed to the ride, citing concerns about its impact on housing values and the quality of life.
 Residents were concerned about noise and traffic that would occur in the area if the ride were built, although the resort denied that noise would be an issue.
 Nevada Assemblywoman Chris Giunchigliani said the ride would make the neighborhood look like a carnival.

 The Stratosphere stated that the new ride was necessary to compete against the nearby Adventuredome, as well as a NASCAR attraction at the Sahara resort.
 The earlier King Kong ride had received city approval in 1996, with no expiration, and resort executives suggested that they may revive that project if the Las Vegas City Council were to reject the new roller coaster proposal.
 Residents were also opposed to the King Kong ride.
 In response to the opposition, the Stratosphere suggested that it may withdraw financial support for the Las Vegas Monorail project, which would connect downtown with the Las Vegas Strip.
 The roller coaster ride failed to get the support of the city council, and the Stratosphere withdrew its financing of $250,000 for the monorail project, which would have had a stop at the resort.
 A scaled-back, slower version of the roller coaster ride was proposed in 2002, but it was also denied approval.
 The Stratosphere took legal action in an effort to get the ride built, but the resort lost its challenges in court.